bojand/ghz/www/docs/options.md

 ### `--load-start`

-Specifies the starting qps load value for step or line load schedules.
+Specifies the starting RPS load value for step or line load schedules.

 ### `--load-step`